-Former premier league footballer Antonio Conte is known for his tactically diverse skills, and his high-profile career as manager of Premier League club Tottenham Hotspur.
+Former Premier League footballer Antonio Conte is known for his tactically diverse skills, and his high-profile career as manager of Premier League club Tottenham Hotspur.
 He’s not just known for his football skills, however.
 Throughout his career, there’s been extensive speculation as to whether or not he’s had a hair transplant.

 The Italian made his debut at the age of 16 for local club Lecce, before going on to play for Juventus.
-Antonio Conte also played for Italy in UEFA Euro 2000, and the 1994 FIFA World Cup – all high-profile roles.
+Conte also played for Italy in UEFA Euro 2000, and the 1994 FIFA World Cup – all high-profile roles.